How to place images in letters with Photoshop

 Turning on the third shape layer.

-And click on the layer to select it:
+Click on the third shape layer to select it.

 Selecting the third shape layer.